If you’re looking for a guide on how to do a combination of baby led weaning and pureed food, then you’re in the right place.

-Someone told us to buy hand blenders instead of those big bulky ones and it’s probably one of the best pieces of advice I’ve ever received.
+Someone told us to buy hand blenders instead of those big bulky ones and it’s probably one of the best advice I’ve ever received.

-It made making puree recipes one after another way more convenient as it was easy to clean and handle.
+It made making puree recipes one after another way more convenient as it hand blenders are easier to clean and handle.

 I remember making 3-4 baby purees in one sitting!

 Remember, you’re just introducing food to your little ones so you don’t need bulks of pureed food.
 Plus you’re eventually going to do baby led weaning, hence my advice to just get a hand blender.